PrefectHQ/prefect/docs/tutorials/dask-executor.md

 The [DaskExecutor](/api-ref/executors.md#daskexecutor) runs Prefect tasks using [Dask's Distributed Scheduler](https://distributed.dask.org/en/latest/).
-It can be used locally on a single machine (much like the `LocalDaskExecutor` above), but is most useful when scaling out distributed across multiple nodes.
+It can be used locally on a single machine, but is most useful when scaling out distributed across multiple nodes.

 Prefect's `DaskExecutor` has 3 operating modes:

-## Using a Local Cluster
+## Using a local cluster

 By default, when you use a `DaskExecutor` it creates a temporary local Dask cluster.